jlusa101/back-end-eCommerce/README.md

 - Clone this project into your local machine.
 - Open your terminal and navigate to the directory that you cloned the repository in.
 - In ".env" file add the following data and if not not present, please create one in the root directory:

   - DB_NAME='DATABASE_NAME'
   - DB_USER='YOUR_USERNAME'
   - DB_PW='YOUR_PASSWORD'

+- When on MySQL shell command prompt, please run command "SOURCE db/schema.sql" to create a database
+- Then on Git Bash, run command "npm run seed" to populate the database tables with fake data.
+- Then run command "npm start", which will start the Express server and you are able to test routes on Insomnia

 ### Note